jrparente/app-simple-dinners/readme.md

 A simple app to help get dinner ideas and generate shopping lists.

-Although there are many of these apps already out there, I find thatthe dinner ideas are not "simple" enough.
-I wanted something that would generate ideas for dinners with 1 protein, 1 carb and 3 vegs.
-Also, it includes one more "complicated" meal option per menu.

-The app also generates a Shopping List for each Menu generated, and saves the generated menus in local storage.
+The Simple Dinners Generator is an open-source meal planning app designed to simplify dinner decisions.
+Unlike many meal planning apps, our focus is on simplicity, flexibility and customization.
+This app enables users to add recipes, and to generate dinner ideas with 1 protein, 1 carb, and 3 vegetables.

+## Usage

+Visit the live application [here](https://simple-dinner-generator.netlify.app/).

+## Technologies Used

+- React
+- CSS Modules
+- JavaScript
+- MongoDB
+- Express
+- Node.js

-## Features
+## Key Features

-- [x] Store ingredients in arrays

-- [x] Select Random ingredients from a meal

-- [x] Add and select entire meals alongside random ingredients

-- [ ] Select varied proteins for the menu (prevent eating same protein type on all meals)

-- [ ] Filter per dietary preferences: vegan

-- [x] Generate a shopping list from all the required produce

-- [x] Render results in the DOM

-- [x] Create separate components for each reusable part of the code: ingredients data ✅, individual dinners ✅, shopping list ✅

-- [x] Save Generated Menus to Local Storage (and load them on refresh)

-- [x] Sidebar with all Menus saved in local storage.
-On click it displays the selected menu and ingredients for that menu.

-- [x] Ability to clear local storage

-- [x] Ability to delete selected Menus from the sidebar
+- [x] **User Authentication:** Secure user registration, login, and profile management powered by MongoDB, jsonwebtoken, and bcryptjs.

+- [x] **Recipe Management:** Full-featured recipe management with Create, Read, Update, and Delete (CRUD) operations.

+- [x] **Meal Idea Generator:** Intelligent meal idea recommendations based on user preferences and available ingredients.

+- [ ] **Shopping List Creator:** Simplify grocery shopping with an automatically generated shopping list.

 ## Roadmap

-### 🚨 Fix Bugs

-- [x] 🪳 Need to prevent duplicate vegs on the makedinner()

-- [x] 🪳 Problem with sidebar on mobile: when the user does not have anything stored in local storage, and generates the first meal on Mobile, the sidebar immediately appears (it shouldn't.
-It should just appear the button to toggle it), and it's pushed to the right side of the screen, instead of the left.

-### Short / Medium term features:

-- [ ] Provide more information about the Big Meals - perhaps a link to a recipe, an separete the ingredients for this recipe in a separate shopping list?

-- [x] Work on Mobile version (maybe toggle sidebar with a hamburguer icon?)
+- [ ] **AI Image Generation for Generated Meals:** Enhance user experience by integrating AI image generation to provide visual representations of the generated meals.

+- [ ] **Enhanced Meal Instructions for Generated Meals:** Implement the OpenAI API to generate detailed cooking instructions for selected meals.
+This feature will not only suggest ingredients but also provide step-by-step cooking guidance.

+- [ ] **Web Scraping Tool:** Streamline recipe addition by creating a web scraping tool.
+Users can add recipes by providing a URL, and the tool will extract ingredients, images, cooking steps, and other relevant details.

+- [] **AI-Powered Recipe Generator:** Integrate an AI-powered tool that generates meal or recipe ideas based on user input, such as the ingredients they have in their house.

-- [ ] Ability to choose number of dinners to generate
+- [ ] **Customized Shopping Lists:** Allow users to dynamically generate shopping lists for their meal plans.

-- [x] Ability for the user to insert the number of persons in household, and multiply the shopping list by that number of persons (the shopping list is currently per portion)
+- [ ] **User Profile Creation:** Enable users to create a profile with personal information, including dietary preferences, allergies, and number of persons in their household.
+This information will be utilized when generating recipes, providing personalized meal suggestions and dynamically adjusting the shopping list to match their needs.

-- [ ] Ability for the user to add ingredients and big meals to the Ingredients data (ie: most used ingredients in a household)
+- [ ] **User-Contributed Ingredients and Recipes:** Enable users to contribute ingredients to the Ingredients data.

-- [ ] Add cooking method (ie: steemed whitefish, grilled tuna steak, boiled eggs) And maybe prefered cooking methods for each ingredient?
+- [ ] **Cooking Methods and Preferences:** Add cooking methods and preferred cooking options for each ingredient, offering more culinary versatility.

-- [ ] Add images to ingredients?
+- [ ] **Ingredient Visuals:** Include images for ingredients, making the app more visually appealing.

-- [ ] Ability to Switch out ingredients in a menu
+- [ ] **Ingredient Swapping:** Allow users to swap out ingredients in a menu to accommodate their preferences and dietary requirements.

-- [ ] Ability to print, share or save Shopping List to notes or tasks app

-### Long term features:

-- [ ] Light/dark mode toggle, in addition to the @media (prefers-color-scheme: light) in the CSS file
+- [ ] **Shopping List Management:** Implement options for printing, sharing, or saving the shopping list to make grocery shopping more convenient.

+- [ ] **Light/Dark Mode Toggle:** Add a light/dark mode toggle for improved usability in different lighting conditions.

-- [ ] Ability to store information in a database
+- [x] **Database Integration for Scalability:** Explore options for storing information in a database to ensure scalability and efficient data management.